Home > Mac Data Recovery Tips

 Specifically, you might see one of these in Disk Utility:

-• Fix external hard drive greyed out in Disk Utility
+• The external hard drive's icon greyed out in Disk Utility.

-• Fix Partition option greyed out in Disk Utility
+• The Partition option is greyed out in Disk Utility.

-• Fix Erase option greyed out in Disk Utility
+• The Erase icon is greyed out in Disk Utility.

-How to fix when external hard drive greyed out in Disk Utility?
+How to fix the external hard drive icon greyed out in Disk Utility?

 One of the most common appearances you might see is that the external hard drive shows up in Disk Utility but is greyed out in the left sidebar.
 What you can do in this situation?

-Solution 1: : Try to mount the external hard drive manually
+Solution 1: Mount the external hard drive manually

-Sometimes, your external hard drive is greyed out in Disk Utility just because it was not mounted.
-Thus, you try to mount this external hard drive in Disk Utility manually.
+Sometimes, your USB drive is greyed out in Disk Utility just because it was not mounted.
+Thus, you can try to mount this external hard drive in Disk Utility manually.
 To do this, you can select your external drive and click on the "Mount" button at the upper menu bar.
-If the hard drive won't mount in Disk Utility still, reboot your Mac and try again.
+If it doesn't work, reboot your Mac and try again.

-Another practical solution to this issue is to update the necessary drivers and extensions.
-To update an outdated disk driver, you can simply open your App Store and choose the available one to update.
+Another practical solution to this issue is to update the necessary drivers.
+To update an outdated disk driver, you can simply open the Apple Menu > System Settings >General > Software Updates, it will automatically check for updates, if there are any available macOS updates, follow the onscreen guide to update the Mac.

-How to fix when external hard drive won't mount on Mac?
+How to fix the external hard drive won't mount on Mac?

-The external hard drive shows up in gray but won't mount in Disk Utility, even you have tried to manually mount it?
+The SSD/HDD/USB flash drive/SD card shows up in gray but won't mount in Disk Utility, even if you have tried to manually mount it.
 Don't worry, you can check the following solutions and see if they can solve your problem.

 Solution 1: Repair this external hard drive with First Aid

 In some cases, a disk is unmountable and greyed out in Disk Utility because some minor disk errors are stopping your Mac from reading this drive.
-Fortunately, there is a built-in utility on your Mac called First Aid is able to check and repair such minor file system errors.
+Fortunately, there is a built-in utility on your Mac called First Aid that can check and repair such minor file system errors.

-2. Click Show All Devices in View option and select this external hard drive in the left sidebar.
+2. Click Show All Devices > View option and select this external hard drive in the left sidebar.

 3. Click First Aid in the top menu of Disk Utility.